beni-f/Recipe-App/README.md

 Open your browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to start using Recipe-App!

 ## Contribution 🤝
-We welcome contributions to make Recipe-App even better!
+I'll be so glad to welcome contributions to make Recipe-App even better!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ### How to Contribute
 1. Fork the repository.